Our Policies & Procedures

 - Children are encouraged and supported to develop their independence and self-help skills.

 - Children are given responsibility in group situations and are encouraged to take responsibility for themselves and their actions.

 - Children are provided with experiences in which they can choose their own learning journey in an interesting, challenging environment, alongside teachers who support them to extend their learning.

-- We support parents/caregivers to arrange school visits for their child, and will do our best to accompany transitioning children visiting their new school.
+- We support parents/caregivers to arrange school visits for their child, and will endeavour to accompany transitioning children (& their parents) to one visit at their new school.

-- We will endeavour to provide evidence of where the child is at in their learning journey to share with their school teacher.
+- We provide evidence of where the child is at in their learning journey to share with their school teacher.
 Our ‘Ready for School’ Learning Story is aligned with the school curriculum.

 Review Date: September 2020